loque/wyoming-bridge/demos/ping-pong/README.md

 simple logger in this case—can receive and log all Wyoming events passing through the bridge without affecting the event flow.
-It also shows how an enricher processor—a basic speaker ID processor—can enrich event data before it is sent back to the source.
+It also shows how an enricher processor—a basic speaker ID processor—can enrich event data before it is sent back to the server.
 This setup helps verify that both types of processors are correctly integrated and working as expected.

 ## Services